A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties: Introduction

-On the other hand, an extension of Conjecture~\ref{mtt} to modular abelian varieties should be equivalent to Conjecture~\ref{bsdabvar} in rank~0.
-Since the latter involves the real period $\Omega^+_A$ associated to $A$, we normalize our Shimura period $\Omega^+_{f^\sigma}$, and hence our $p$-adic $L$-function, by requiring that the product of the Shimura periods equals $\Omega^+_A$; that we can do this is a consequence of a result we prove later (see Theorem~\ref{thm:omegas}).
+We show that there is a natural way to pick a set of Shimura periods, which allows us to construct the $p$-adic $L$-function attached to $A/\Q$.
+Indeed, an extension of Conjecture~\ref{mtt} to modular abelian varieties should be equivalent to Conjecture~\ref{bsdabvar} in rank~0.
+Since the latter involves the real period $\Omega^+_A$ associated to $A$, this equivalence forces the product of the Shimura periods $\Omega^+_{f^\sigma}$ to equal $\Omega^+_A$.
+We show that we can choose a set of Shimura periods with this property (see Theorem~\ref{thm:omegas}), which allows us to normalize our $p$-adic $L$-function.

 In this way we are able to explicitly construct, essentially generalizing the treatment in \cite{mtt}, a $p$-adic $L$-function associated to $A$ with the expected interpolation property, in the case where $p$ is a prime of good ordinary reduction (see \eqref{Lpf} and \eqref{cLpf}).
 We keep the notation introduced prior to Conjecture~\ref{mtt} and extend it to the case of modular abelian varieties.
 We also define the $p$-adic multiplier $\epsilon_p(A)$ as follows: fix a prime $\wp\mid{}p$ of the number field $K_f$ generated by the Hecke eigenvalues of $f$ and let $\alpha^\sigma$ denote the unit root of $x^2-\sigma(a_p)x+p \in (K_f)_\wp[x]$, where $\sigma:K_f\hookrightarrow\C$ is an embedding.
 For a Galois conjugate $f^\sigma$ of $f$ define $\epsilon_p(f^\sigma)=(1-1/(\alpha^\sigma))^2$ and define $\epsilon_p(A)$ to be the product of the $p$-adic multipliers $\epsilon_p(f^\sigma)$ over all distinct Galois conjugates of $f$.